batmany13/about-me/README.md

 ### I care deeply about the whole self

 I think "caring" is so important, I wrote an [article](https://medium.com/@batmany/caring-makes-or-breaks-an-engineering-organization-5431fdad3327) about it.
-It's not just that I care about you as a person, your history and your growth but I also care that I create an environment to allow your caring to flourish.
+It's not just that I care about you as a person, your background and your growth but I also care that I create an environment to allow your caring to flourish.
 There is a concept of "discretionary effort" and I believe caring about what you do is what drives the most of it out of people.

 ### I like trying new ideas all the time